 HOME CHECKERS are always needed and full training is given.
 This job involves visiting the homes of prospective owners to check their suitability to take one of our cats.
 We are not looking for tidy spotless homes, we want caring homes in the right environment.
 Requirements do vary from cat to cat but the home checker will always be given guidance from the fosterer as to what is required.
 Also we would never expect the home checker to turn down an unsuitable home.
 That would be done by the fosterer after discussion with the home checker.

-New fosterers are provided with specially made pens erected in their garden.
+NEW FOSTERERS can be provided with specially made pens erected in their garden.
 These pens are not cheap.
 A single unit costs us around £2000 and the double units even more so we need to be sure the volunteer will commit to fostering for a while, before we spend out such large sums of money.
 It isn’t a job for everyone.
 But if you love cats and want to help the homeless ones to a better life it is an immensely rewarding experience and very addictive!
-Cats Protection do of course cover all the costs of fostering like food, litter, etc.
+Cats Protection do of course cover all the costs of fostering like food, litter, etc. We encourage prospective new volunteers to start by fostering in a spare room in their home to get a feel for what is involved.
+Any cat being fostered MUST be kept indoors and separated from any resident cats for the welfare of all.

 TRAPPING of STRAY and FERAL CATS is an important part of our work.
 Again this is not a job for everyone but those who do help find it satisfying to be able to help these cats to a better life.
 There isn’t always a happy ending.
 Sick or FIV/FEL positive feral cats have to be euthanased.
 Otherwise they can face a slow and painful death.
 But we can safely say there are many more happy endings than sad ones.
 All new trappers go out with experienced trappers until they feel comfortable to go it alone.
 Also there is always help at the end of the phone.